flukejones/DIYDoom/tutorial/README.md

 # Week 005 - Player and Things
 Before we start looking into any rendering we will need to know where the player is looking to render what he is looking at.
-So let's focus on where the player spawns on a map.
+So, let's focus on where the player spawns on a map.
 The player is a "Thing"!
 Player spawn location is specified in the Things lump of the map.

 ## Goals